chartes/encpos-qa-rag/README.md

 > [`config.yml`](./config.yml) contains the configuration for the notebooks, including the paths to the data and the retrievers.
 You can modify it to suit your needs.

-> Some data are already calculated and stored in the `data/` directory, you can use them directly without re-running the notebooks.
+> [!WARNING] Some data are already calculated and stored in the `data/` directory, you can use them directly without re-running the notebooks.

 | Fichier                                                                    | Description                                                                                |
 |----------------------------------------------------------------------------|--------------------------------------------------------------------------------------------|